 Low-Level Laser Therapy for Prevention and Reversal of Hair Loss

 Until today, different mechanisms have been proposed to explain paradoxical hypertrichosis.
-In one study, this was attributed to the presence of polycystic ovarian syndrome in 5 out of 49 females undergoing IPL laser treatment for facial hirsutism.
-Another group of researchers suggested that this heat may be sufficient to induce follicular stem cell proliferation and differentiation by increasing the level of heat shock proteins (HSPs) such as HSP27, which plays a role in regulation of cell growth and differentiation.
+In one study, this was attributed to the presence of polycystic ovarian syndrome.
+Those women were undergoing IPL laser treatment for facial hirsutism.
+Another group of researchers suggested that this heat may be sufficient to induce follicular stem cell proliferation and differentiation by increasing the level of heat shock proteins.
+These play a role in the regulation of cell growth and differentiation.
 Sub-therapeutic injury caused by the laser could also result in the release of certain factors which could potentially induce follicular angiogenesis and affect cell cycling.

 Low-Level Laser Therapy for Hair Regrowth, Proposed Mechanisms

 The incidence of alopecia related to cancer treatments such as chemotherapy is close to 65% and it has severe negative psychological effects.
-Low-Level Laser Therapy has been suggested as a treatment modality to promote hair regrowth for chemotherapy-induced alopecia.
-In a rat model, different regimens of chemotherapy were given to each rat in conjunction with an LLLT device that had the laser unit and switch from the HairMax LaserComb®, but without the comb or handle .
+Low-Level Laser Therapy may promote hair regrowth for chemotherapy-induced alopecia.
+In a rat model, each rat received different regimens of chemotherapy.
+Additionally, they received LLLT devices.
 Hair regrowth occurred 5 days earlier in all laser-treated rats when compared to control and sham-treated rats.
 Histology results demonstrated large anagen hair bulbs penetrating deeper into the subcutaneous adipose tissue in LLLT-treated skin.
 Furthermore, it did not compromise the efficacy of chemotherapy by causing localized protection of the cancer cells.

 Low-Level Laser Therapy for Hair Growth in Clinical Trials